Stevertus/docs/texts/README.md

 ### Methods

+These methods give a new Widget that performs the action, the original widget does not change

 **remove** - removes the selected bossbar in the game **show** - takes in an entity and shows the bossbar for the selected players **get** - gets an BossbarOption of the specified Bossbar